 When you place your baby or child in a child safety seat, you expect it to keep your child snugly in place while you drive, and if the worst should happen, prevent or minimize injuries in an auto accident.
-A defective car seat not only fails to deliver the protect you expect, but can be the cause of serious or fatal injuries.
+A defective car seat not only fails to deliver the protection you expect, but can be the cause of serious or fatal injuries.

 Hundreds of car seat models have been recalled for known defects.
 There is no way to know how many defects go unreported.
 Common car seat defects and failures include:

 - Shoulder straps which come loose or unclip during an accident, allowing the seat to launch

 - The area where the seatbelt attaches to the car seat breaks or bends, allowing separation of the seat from the base, allowing the seat to launch